-IntroductionThis article covers a problem that often arises in real life situations and, as expected, in programming contests, with Top Coder being no exception.
+IntroductionThis article covers a problem that often arises in real life situations and, as expected, in programming challenges, with Top Coder being no exception.
 It is addressed mostly to coders who are not familiar with the subject, but it may prove useful to the more experienced as well.
 Lots of papers have been written, and there are many algorithms known to solve this problem.
-While they are not the fastest, the algorithms presented here have the advantage of being simple and efficient, and because of this they are usually preferred during a contest setup.
+While they are not the fastest, the algorithms presented here have the advantage of being simple and efficient, and because of this they are usually preferred during a challenge setup.
 The reader is advised to read the article on graph theory first, as the concepts presented there are needed to understand those presented here.

 The Standard Maximum Flow Problem